eleni-chr/eleni-chr/README.md

 - Object oriented programming
 - How to create graphical user interfaces in MATLAB
-- How to apply machine learning merthods for data classification and prediction
+- How to apply machine learning methods for data classification and prediction
 - Methods for signal frequency analysis

 ## 📫 How to reach me: